-The Honors Thesis is the final step towards earning a University Honors designation from the University of Northern Iowa.
+The Honors Thesis is the final step toward earning a University Honors designation from the University of Northern Iowa.
 The thesis gives honors students the opportunity to explore a scholarly area of interest with the guidance of a faculty member.
 It is intended to serve as the culmination of the honors experience.

 The Honors Thesis is a 3 credit hour project but the work is divided between two semesters.
 This allows ample time to develop a topic and write a thesis proposal during Semester One, and to complete the research and writing during Semester Two.
 Students typically register for 1 credit hour in the fall (for Credit/No Credit) and 2 credits in the spring of the senior year (for graded credit).
 However, this timeline can be adjusted for those graduating early or planning to be off campus for study abroad or student teaching.